paalvibe/zizou/README.md

 As you'll see when inspecting this file, every command is actually a method named `hear_COMMANDNAME`.
 To add commands, simply add a new PRIVATE method named `hear_yourCommandName(optional_parameters...)`.
 The parameters will be displayed in the help and optional parameters will immediately be annotated as optional in the help as well.

+## Security

+Use bundle-audit tool to look for vulnerabilities.

 ## Future work

 There are a couple of improvements we have in mind.
 Feel free to send us pull